androidclubvitbhopal/Temp_Predict-O-R/README.md

 # Weather-Predictor Model access
-You can get the model from "asset" section or follow the link -> [IoT Model](https://github.com/adsmehra/IOT-Weather-Predictor/blob/main/app/src/main/assets/Weather_predictor.tflite)
+You can get the model from "asset" section or follow the link -> [Tflite file](WeatherPrediction/app/src/main/assets/Weather_predictor.tflite)

 ## Flow diagram of the model